The discovery of a very dangerous exoplanet with clouds of vaporized rocks | science and technology | zad jordan news

 It is referred to as WASP-178b, as it is known on all planets Buyer Hot, tidal confined (orbital closure or tidal confinement) to its star, meaning that one side faces the star permanently, in perpetual day, and the other stays away at perpetual night.
 This results in a significant difference in the degree of the heat Between the two hemispheres of the outer planet.

-let it go Results Suggest that silicon monoxide may be present on other exoplanets whose final observations are more obvious, WASP-76b, and if rock rain is present on an exoplanet, this could be where the appropriate to find it.
+let it go Results Suggest that silicon monoxide may be present on other exoplanets whose final observations are more obvious, WASP-76b, and if rock rain is present on an exoplanet, this might be where the appropriate to find it.

 The team’s results also show that we are getting better at looking at Atmosphere mysterious to distant worlds.
 This bodes well when looking at exoplanets that are smaller and farther from their stars.